Information gain and measurement disturbance for quantum agents: Experimental setup

-The $\hat{U}_{\text{SL}}\left(\theta\right)$ setup consists of a series of three cascaded interferometers.
+The $\hat{U}_{\text{SL}}\left(\theta\right)$ setup consists of a series of three cascaded interferometers, and can be seen in figure~\ref{fig:swap_setup}.
 In this experiment, the quantum memory and the system of interest are also the polarization and path degrees of freedom respectively.
 However, in our state preparation Sagnac interferometer, the system state is prepared in the polarization degree of freedom and the agent's memory in the path degree of freedom.
-Conceptually, this preparation procedure itself can be thought of as a SWAP gate due to Hilbert space relabeling.
-The second Sagnac interferometer allows tuning the \qmeasurement{} from a controlled phase gate to a SWAP unitary\footnote{Due to the design of our interferometer, the setup most naturally tunes between the identity and unitary that is equivalent to a SWAP gate followed by a controlled phase gate.
-This combined SWAP gate followed by a controlled phase gate has properties equivalent to the SWAP gate for the purposes of this paper}.
-The corresponding circuit and setup diagram of the SWAP agent can be found in figures \ref{fig:unitary_circuits} and \ref{fig:swap_setup}.
+We initially prepare our input photon in the state $|H\rangle_{\text{mem}}$ which is then transmitted through the PBS.
+Following transmission, a HWP sets the photon into the state $|\rightarrow\rangle_{\text{mem}}\otimes(a|H\rangle+b|V\rangle)_{\text{sys}}$.
+Notably, we have re-labeled the memory state as the path qubit and the system state as the polarization qubit.
+This preparation, along with relabeling, can be thought of as a SWAP gate.
+The prepared qubit subsequently enters the PBS again, which implements a CNOT where the polarization is the control qubit and the path is the target.
+This interaction reflects vertically polarized photons to a different path, resulting in the entanglement between the path and polarization states, yielding the state $a|\uparrow H\rangle+ b|\leftarrow V\rangle$.
+A HWP positioned along one of the photon paths within the second interferometer functions as a path-controlled HWP on the polarization system state.
+This HWP at maximum interaction strength is set to $45^\circ$, flipping $|H\rangle$ to $|V\rangle$.
+Finally, the closure of the second interferometer using the same PBS acts as the final polarization CNOT gate.
+In the case of maximum interaction, this disentangles the state into $|V\rangle_{sys}(a|\uparrow\rangle+b|\leftarrow\rangle)_{mem}$.
+The third interferometer, closed with a 50:50 BS, effectively acts as a Hadamard gate on the path qubit, enabling the measurement of the memory state.

 \FloatBarrier